helenclx/leilukin-site/src/statements/accessibility.md

 * Keyboard navigation-friendly: Every interactive element can be focused and interacted with keyboard buttons, with visible outline when focused
 * Logical content and heading flow
 * Links to skip to the main content or the top of the page
+* Sufficient text size that can be enlarged without breaking the site layout
-* No autoplay of videos and audio
+* No autoplaying audio or video

 This site uses the [Lexend](https://www.lexend.com/) font family as the default font and [Intel One Mono](https://www.intel.com/content/www/us/en/company-overview/one-monospace-font.html) as the monospace font to improve text readability.